Ever question yourself on how to stop overeating?

 Overeating can lead to weight gain and obesity, which are risk factors for heart disease, type 2 diabetes, and other chronic conditions.

-The good news is, though it can be a difficult habit to break, it is not impossible to stop overeating!
+The good news is, though it can be a difficult habit to break, it is not impossible to know how to stop overeating!

 By following these six steps, you can manage better your emotions and stress to avoid overeating.